strimzi/strimzi-kafka-operator/TESTING.md

 ##### Exercise
 In this phase you specify all the steps which you need to cover some functionality.
-If you didn't create the Kafka cluster you should do so at the begging of test using the test method resources instance of `Resources` inherited from `AbstractST`.
+If you didn't create the Kafka cluster you should do so at the begging of test using the test method resources instance of `Resources` inherited from `BaseST`.

 ##### Test